ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 When a client is trying to establish a connection to a named host, it needs to determine which destination IP addresses it can use to reach the host.
-The client resolves the host name into IP addresses by sending DNS queries and collecting the answers.
+The client resolves the hostname into IP addresses by sending DNS queries and collecting the answers.
 This section describes how a client initiates DNS queries and asynchronously handles the answers.